ampas/aces-vwg-gamut-mapping-2020/model/README.md

 - [DCTL for Resolve Studio](/model/docs/doc-resolve.md)
 - [Matchbox for Flame, Scratch and Baselight](/model/docs/doc-flame.md)

-A Python implementation is also included.
+A Python implementation is also included, as well as a first draft of the CTL which will form part of the deliverable of the Virtual Working Group.

 ## Default Parameter Values
 This [Google Colab notebook](https://colab.research.google.com/drive/1ZMSQhyhXtAYQXfop6qhifXudDiPu4eTV?usp=sharing) shows calculations for the threshold values needed to protect the colors of the ColorChecker24, as defined in Annexe B of [TB-2014-004](http://j.mp/TB-2014-004), and the distance limits needed to map the entirety of a set of common camera encoding gamuts into AP1.